ApprenticeAI/frapy/docs/contributing.rst

     Double check that you are reading the most recent version of this document at https://docs.frapy.org/en/master/contributing.html

-There are many ways to contribute to Scrapy.
+There are many ways to contribute to Frapy.
 Here are some of them:

-* Blog about Scrapy.
-Tell the world how you're using Scrapy.
-This will help newcomers with more examples and will help the Scrapy project to increase its visibility.
+* Blog about Frapy.
+Tell the world how you're using Frapy.
+This will help newcomers with more examples and will help the Frapy project to increase its visibility.

 * Report bugs and request features in the `issue tracker`_, trying to follow